IndoorAdventurer/tabletop-rl/src/cpp/exploding_kittens/README.md

 reinforcement learning environment, which can be used as a challenge or benchmark for people interested in AI.

+It should be noted that this game probably has a not too complicated optimal strategy, and that you can likely already get a long way with symbolic GOFAI techniques.
+Still, it can be a fun testbed for educational purposes.
+Especially because it can have a fairly large action space (e.g. if you defuse, you can place your Kitten back anywhere in the deck), and is partially observable with stochastic elements such as re-shuffling the deck.

+Initially, I planned on making the game easily extendable, such that I (or someone else) could add one of the extension packs later on.
+However, some expansion cards change the game so fundamentally, or ask for a completely different way to represent the game to an agent, that I decided to just stick to the core game.

 ## Leaderboard
 None yet :-p